-This compact and light new sensor design offers all the advanced features of our bigger and heavier sensors in the ODS Red-Line sensor families and still retain the old hall mark of ODS sensors, they can be connected for synchronized thickness/difference measurement without the need of additional control box or special calibration.
-The measuring principle is optical triangulation, as it is in all our sensors.
+This compact and light sensor design offers all the advanced features of our bigger and heavier sensors in the ODS Red-Line sensor families and still retain the old hall mark of ODS sensors, they can be connected for synchronized thickness/difference measurement without the need of additional control box or special calibration.

 The compact and robust housing of solid aluminum is suitable for most kind of environments, and the applications are innumerable and extend from laboratory usage to steel works and the offshore industry – wherever a noncontact precision measurement is advantageous.
 Warning signals tells when the environment temperature reaches the limit for trouble free operation, as well as there are indicators for center distance and measurements out of range.